superhero-com/superhero/docs/tutorials/hackathon/01a-superhero-wallet-and-account.md

 # 01a — Superhero Wallet & account

-> [!NOTE]
+!!! note
-> You’ll use Superhero Wallet to hold your æternity account, sign transactions, and connect your mini‑æpp to the Superhero app.
+    You'll use Superhero Wallet to hold your æternity account, sign transactions, and connect your mini‑æpp to the Superhero app.

 ## Install the wallet
 - Chrome: Superhero Wallet extension — https://chromewebstore.google.com/detail/superhero-wallet/mnhmmkepfddpifjkamaligfeemcbhdne

-> [!TIP]
+!!! tip
-> After installing, pin the extension for quick access.
+    After installing, pin the extension for quick access.

 ## Create or import an account
-- Choose “Create” to generate a new seed phrase, or “Import” to restore an existing one
+- Choose "Create" to generate a new seed phrase, or "Import" to restore an existing one
 - Write down the seed phrase offline; never share it

-> [!IMPORTANT]
+!!! important
-> Back up your seed phrase.
+    Back up your seed phrase.
 Anyone with your seed can control your account.

 ## Switch to testnet and fund
 - In settings, select æternity testnet